minlaxz/easy-rest/README.md

 ### Some drawbacks

 - maybe you could not stop the express by CTRL+C, but you can stop and remove the conatiner completely it by `kool stop`
+- or some hack, _`docker stop` the container_ if you know what you are doing

 ### Thoughts